 ABOUT THE DINNER

-The Chief of Police Dinner is an annual event hosted by Chief Mark Saunders in support of Toronto Crime Stoppers.
+The Chief of Police Dinner is an annual event hosted by Chief Myron Demkiw in support of Toronto Crime Stoppers.
 It is our premier fundraising event that provides the opportunity to highlight the invaluable work this valued non-profit volunteer organization does for community safety.
 This highly respected organization is critical, not only to the community, but also to police in preventing & solving crimes.

-The Chief of Police Dinner is a high profile event that has over 400 guests attend; which have included police chefs and senior police leaders from across the province, members from all levels of government, and members from the business community.
+The Chief of Police Dinner is a high profile event that has over 450 guests attend; which have included police chiefs and senior police leaders from across the province, members from all levels of government, and members from the business community.

 ABOUT TORONTO CRIME STOPPERS

 Founded in 1984, Toronto Crime Stoppers is a registered non-profit charity that does not receive government funding.
 This community safety program bridges a partnership between the police, the media and the community that enables concerned members of the public to anonymously provide information on the identity of a criminal or incidents of criminal activity.
 All Tips received by Toronto Crime Stoppers are forwarded to the appropriate police agency for investigation.
-Callers are never required to give their name or testify in court and are eligible for a cash reward if their Tips lead to an arrest or a seizure of weapons, drugs or stolen property.
+Callers are never required to give their name or testify in court.

 WHERE DOES THE FUNDING GO

-Toronto Crime Stoppers is administered by a civilian Board of Directors who are responsible for all fundraising efforts and the approval of cash rewards for tipsters.
-The Board is also responsible for directing funds towards community outreach initiatives, youth engagement programs and the development of public awareness campaigns such as Cash For Guns, Anonymous, Cooking With Molly, Retail Organized Crime and Human Trafficking campaigns.
+Toronto Crime Stoppers is administered by a civilian Board of Directors who are responsible for all fundraising efforts and the approval of Community Reward Program initiatives, such as the Beyond Academics Homework Club which provides youth essential life skills in a safe welcoming environment where they are given the opportunity to be the best versions of themselves.
+The Board is also responsible for directing funds towards youth engagement programs and the development of public awareness campaigns such as Cash For Guns, Organized Crime and Human Trafficking campaigns.